LuizKramer/leetcode/README.md

 ## Introduction
 Welcome to my daily coding challenge!
 I'm solving one LeetCode problem each day to enhance my coding skills.

+Some codes will include a console log for visualisation, but when tou run tests, i recommend removing those logos for performance improvement

 ## Progress
 - Problems Solved: 4
 - Easy: 4